Yes, you read that right! Green Belt Planning Permission is not impossible.

 Paragraph 145 of the National Planning Policy Framework states that “inappropriate development is, by definition, harmful to the Green Belt and should not be approved except in very special circumstances.”
-The construction of any new buildings would be considered inappropriate development in the Green Belt, and as such, you would be required to submit a case for “very special circumstances” which must outweigh the resulting harm to the green belt.
+Therefore, the construction of any new buildings would be considered inappropriate development on Green Belts, and as such, you would be required to submit a case for “very special circumstances” which must outweigh the resulting harm to green belt land.

 Previous case law has classified infill developments as sites that are within or immediately adjacent to built-up areas, given the sites have good physical infrastructure provision and transport connections, and would have already been developed if not for their status as green belt land.
 This kind of development is less impactful than isolated sites that are less sustainable.
 Infill developments do not ‘harm’ the green belt because they do not constitute urban sprawl and therefore do not impede the openness or purpose of the green belt.

-Here’s the most important part: Due to its high levels of sustainability and architectural merits, the design (below) ticks the boxes for high standards of value and quality – imagine living in a house like this on a beautiful plot of green belt land…
+Here’s the most important part: due to its high levels of sustainability and architectural merits, the design (see below) ticks the boxes for high standards of value and quality – imagine living in a house like this on a beautiful plot of green belt land…

 Passivhaus Design by Architect Irkus Altuna RIBA, Urbanist Architecture

 Another successful example is the development of Zero Carbon Homes.
 These are high-quality luxurious homes which are surrounded by forest and areas of outstanding natural beauty, and they can add great value and character to the sense of place.
-These examples, as you can see, drastically improve the existing setting and are well integrated into the landscape.
+These examples, as seen below, drastically improve the existing setting and are well integrated into the landscape.

 If you are serious about implementing Paragraph 79’s requirements by designing and building an eco-home, read RIBA Chartered Architect Irkus Altuna’s latest article, 9 Things to Consider When Building an Eco Home, featured in Homebuilding & Renovating magazine.

-Not everybody wants to build a brand-new development from scratch.
-In that regard, there are other ways around developments, such as extensions on green belt land – they’ll take time to get right, but it can be done!
+But let’s be honest – not everyone wants to build a brand new development from scratch.
+So there are other ways around developments, – such as extensions on green belt land – they take time to get right, but it can be done!

-You’ll need two consultants to help you; an expert in Green Belt planning permission and a chartered architect specialising in Green Belt to ensure that your development is feasible, as each project is assessed on its own merits.
+Ideally, you need two consultants to help you: an expert in Green Belt planning permission and a chartered architect specialising in Green Belts to ensure that your development is feasible, as each project is assessed on its own merits.

 Meeting housing development needs is a key principle of good planning and crucial to supporting sustainable economic development.
 Allowing appropriate development on green belt land presents an excellent opportunity to provide new homes.
-The government has set out plans to slacken the rules around developing on green belt land, which will hopefully present more development opportunities for this kind of land.
-If the consultation proposals were accepted, councils would be permitted to allow smaller scale, starter home developments to be built on green belt land.
+The government has set out plans to relax the rules around developing on green belt land, which will hopefully present more relevant development opportunities.
+If the consultation proposals are accepted, councils would be permitted to allow smaller scale, starter home developments to be built on green belt land.

 As a rule, green belt development is still largely prohibited, but under these plans, private developers would be allowed to build starter homes, which would be 20% cheaper than a regular house.
-With constant debate going on around the major housing crisis in the south-east, this will have an effect on the amount of green belt land available for development.
+With constant debate around the major housing crisis in the south-east, this will impact on the amount of green belt land available for development.

-I’m sure, by now, we would all agree that the green belt should be opened up to development.
-To that end, the housing crisis can be considered an “exceptional circumstance,” giving councils the freedom to do what they have to do and permit development on appropriately considered areas of the Green Belt.
+We can all agree that the green belt should be opened up to development.
+To that end, the housing crisis can be considered an “exceptional circumstance,” giving councils the freedom to do what’s required and permit development on duly considered Green Belt land.

-My point is this: Whilst building on the Green Belt is difficult, it’s not impossible.
-There have been significant changes in green belt policies, and the number of green belt developments has increased – which means it’s becoming a more palatable option for smart landowners, house builders, property developers and property investors.
+To summarise: whilst building on Green Belts is difficult, it’s not impossible.
+There have been significant changes in green belt policies, and the number of green belt developments has increased, which means it’s becoming a more palatable option for smart landowners, house builders, property developers and property investors.

 Getting Planning Permission for your development on the Green Belt may be easier than you think.
-If you have any questions or want to have a more in-depth conversation, take the next step and let me know by sending me an e-mail today.
+If you have any further questions, please email me today for an in-depth conversation.